The Benefits of Virtualization

 - Maintain Legacy Applications

 - If you do have old applications that have compatibility issues with newer software or that must run on a certain version of an operating system, you can dedicate a virtual machine just for those tasks.
-That way, your IT architecture and planning won’t be constrained because of a some older applications.
+That way, your IT architecture, and planning won’t be constrained because of some older applications.

 - Support a Cross-Platform Office

 It’s common for offices that run mostly Macs to need to run one or two Windows-only programs; in this case, virtual software can be an affordable, easy way to do this.

 Despite its many benefits, keep in mind that virtualization software is not for everyone.
 There is a learning curve in both conceptualizing how virtual machines will function in your network and organization, as well as managing them reliably and cost-effectively.